Worship and Preaching Essentials

 - Identify key components of a worship service and the relationship of these components to the overall structure.

 - Develop and articulate a theology of worship and preaching.

 Major Dr Laithe Greenaway has been a Salvation Army officer for 17 years and is currently serving as a Corps Officer of the Bundamba Corps, Qld.
 Laithe has been involved in the one-on-one coaching of preaching and teaching of preaching since 2013.
 In 2016, Laithe was awarded a Beeson International Scholarship into the Preaching and Leadership Doctor of Ministry program at Asbury Theological Seminary.
 He has written a research paper entitled: Divine Humility and its Implications for Prayer.

 Major Dr Grant Sandercock-Brown has served for 17 years as corps officer.
 His writing have appeared in Salvation Army publications around the world.
 His firs book, From a Middle Aged Dad to a Teenage Daughter was published by IHQ and his second, 21 Questions for a 21st Century Army was published by Booth College in 2014.

 Mode of Delivery

-This unit is delivered as an intensive with three consecutive days in the classroom and the rest of the content online on ARK, the Learning Management System for all our higher education study.
+This unit is delivered face-to-face for the first week and then one hour Zoom coaching for assessments for the rest of the semester.
+Course materials are available online on ARK, the Learning Management System for all our higher education study.
 Login details for this unit will be accessible to students on confirmation of enrolment into an award or the unit.

 To study online, you will need to find around 3 to 4 hours per week for readings, activities and assessments for each unit.
 To learn more visit our Online Campus page.